 You can find the links to Kristi’s latest written work on the business of sports under the On Sports tab above.

 Want to know how Kristi ended up at ESPN?
 Read her story here.

-Kristi is currently contributes as a sports business analyst to Forbes.
-She’s also contributed to such outlets as SportsBusiness Journal, SB Nation, Bleacher Report, Golf Digest, Outkick the Coverage on Fox Sports and more.
+Kristi currently contributes as a sports business analyst to Forbes and is also a contributor to Entrepreneur on topics related to personal branding and publicity.
+In the past, she’s contributed to such outlets as SportsBusiness Journal, SB Nation, Bleacher Report, Golf Digest, Outkick the Coverage on Fox Sports and more.
 Previously, Kristi served as a sports business reporter at ESPN from 2011-2013, and prior to that she was a full-time practicing attorney who contributed on the side to Forbes and Comcast Sports Southeast.

 Kristi is also the founder BusinessofCollegeSports.com.
 The site has become a nationally-recognized source for news and analysis of the business of college sports.
 Professors around the country use content from BusinessofCollegeSports.com to teach courses in law, sports administration, and sports management programs.

 Athletic directors and administrators across the country have praised Kristi’s past analysis on BusinessofCollegeSports.com.
 David Pickle, NCAA Director of Digital Communications wrote this about Kristi’s work on BusinessofCollegeSports.com:

 So much college athletics financial analysis these days is agenda-based, with writers too often seeking marginalize or even demonize those who have different perspectives.
 However, Kristi Dosh, who bills herself as the SportsBizMiss, approaches her subject matter in an open, analytical and reasonable manner….
 As a practicing attorney, Dosh knows her way around resources and is skilled at accumulating and displaying information that generally informs rather than inflames.
 All the while, she keeps the reading experience eclectic and enjoyable.